-AFMs are versatile instruments that interact with surfaces at the nanometer scale.
-By "feeling" a sample using a very sharp needle, not unlike the way a record player works, a very precise 3D reconstruction of the surface can be created.
+AFMs are one of the most used scientific instruments at the nanoscale.
+Unlike a normal microscope, AFMs work by "feeling" a sample using a very sharp needle, not unlike the way a record player works.
+Data about the surface of the sample is collected by the AFM and a very precise 3D reconstruction of the surface can be created.

 The PCB is mounted onto the stage to create a truly portable benchtop AFM.
-There are many advantages to small AFMs, including vibration immunity and lower drift.
+There are many advantages to small AFMs like the nGauge, including ease of use, much faster set-up time, better vibration immunity, and lower drift (more stable results).
 To learn more about the advantages, check out our post on Why Smaller AFMs are Better.

 To learn more about AFM, check out the next post on Atomic Force Microscopy

 Photo by Michael Hicks from Saint Paul, MN, USA - img_7736, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=32789320